PawelPeczek/DGLExploration/README.md

 * At each simulation step each person decides (by random choice) where to go (only one step can be done);
-* Group of people being in certain position in certain time will set up a meeting.
-Each person can meet another from a group and the intensity of pairwise meeting is measured by duration (random number from range [0.0; 1.0]);
+* Group of people being in certain position in certain time will set up a contact.
+Each person can meet another from a group and the intensity of pairwise contact is measured by intensity (random number from range [0.0; 1.0]);
-* If within group there is a sick person - he/she may pass the virus to another person - the actual probability of virus transmission is calculated as meeting_duration * global_transition_probability and the transmission event is decided by a flip of Bayesian coin;
+* If within group there is a sick person - he/she may pass the virus to another person - the actual probability of virus transmission is calculated as contact_intensity * global_transition_probability and the transmission event is decided by a flip of Bayesian coin;
 * Each person infected in time stamp _t_, starts infecting from time stamp _t+1_.